UK online fashion retailer buys Topshop, three other brands

 Arcadia is arguably the biggest British retailing casualty of the pandemic.
 Others such as Debenhams, Edinburgh Woollen Mill and Oasis Warehouse also slid into insolvency after lockdown measures were first imposed last year.

-Arcadia struggled to respond to increased competition from low-cost rivals like Primark, as well as from online disrupters such as ASOS and Boohoo.
+Arcadia struggled to respond to increased competition from low-cost rivals like Primark, as well as from online disrupters such as Asos and Boohoo.

-The four brands acquired in Monday’s deal posted sales of 1 billion pounds, ASOS said.
+The four brands acquired in Monday’s deal posted sales of 1 billion pounds, Asos said.

 Boohoo, said last week it was in exclusive talks to buy three other Arcadia brands — Dorothy Perkins, Wallis and Burton — in a deal that also won’t include any stores.